-From inception through December 31, 2010, the Company primarily focused on the raising of capital.
-As of December 31, 2010, the Company manages eight technologies, RiverPower, the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegreadable deicing solution and PVC shielded electric cable recycling technology), and an equity interest in 'in4 Kft', a company formed to develop next generation semantic internet based search engine and content organizer applications.
-All of these technologies are still in the development stage (see Note 4).
-As of December 31, 2010, the Company has only realized limited revenues from the now discontinued TothTelescope project and has not realized any revenues from the other inventions.
+From inception through December 31, 2011, the Company primarily focused on the raising of capital.
+As of December 31, 2011, We originally managed seven technologies: RiverPower, the Buresch Inventions (Desalination and H2O gas technology,) the Kalmar inventions (FireSAFE fire-proofing liquid; technology for utilizing communal waste as a concrete additive; technology for repairing potholes with the use of recycled plastics; technology for neutralizing red mud; biodegradable deicing solution and PVC shielded electric cable recycling technology), and an equity interest in 'iGlue, Inc (Ticker: IGLU)', a company formed to develop next generation semantic internet based search engine and content organizer applications.
+As of December 31, 2011 we have discontinued efforts to develop the Buresch inventions, the Kalmar inventions, RiverPower and the Toth Telescope. (see Note 4).
+As of December 31, 2011, the Company has only realized limited revenues from the now discontinued TothTelescope project and has not realized any revenues from the other, now discontinued inventions.
 As a result, the accompanying consolidated financial statements have been presented on a development stage basis.